-- obtaining an actuarial report at the year end date for the Highland Council Pension Scheme and considering the robustness of the methodology used to form assumptions underpinning such reports against our prior year reporting - we will utilise our in-house actuaries to assess the reasonableness of the key assumptions used such as discount rate, inflation and expected market return - ensuring compliance with funding agreements - we will perform substantive testing on the verification of the pension assets - We will consider the reasonableness of management's assumptions in the context of the review planned by UHI of the appropriateness of the assumptions across the assigned colleges. - The valuation of property, plant and equipment and accounting for net pension deficit are assessed as inherent risks.
+- obtaining an actuarial report at the year end date for the LGPS Scheme and agreeing the accounting entries to those made in the financial statements in the draft financial statements. - we will utilise our in-house actuaries to assess the reasonableness of the key assumptions used such as discount rate, inflation and expected market return, as well as the appropriateness of the salary increase assumptions agreed between management and the fund actuaries - we will perform substantive testing on the verification of the pension assets

+The valuation of property, plant and equipment and accounting for net pension deficit are assessed as inherent risks.
 Management involves specialists in the preparation of these accounting valuations and estimates.
 We utilise our own specialists, as appropriate, to support the core audit team in the performance of audit procedures on these balances.